-In some places, the outer temperature falls below the rated temperature of the coolant which results in freezing the coolant and bursting of coolant pipe.
+In some places, the outer temperature falls below the rated temperature of the coolant which results in freezing the coolant and bursting of the coolant pipe.
 To avoid this some anti-freezing chemicals such as ethylene glycol, diethylene glycol, or propylene glycol are added to the coolant.
 These chemicals lower the freezing point of the coolant and prevent it from getting frozen.

 Air Cooling System

-Air cooling system is an old method used to cool automobile engines.
+An air cooling system is an old method used to cool automobile engines.
 Generally, this system is mostly found in old automobile designs and rarely in new versions.
 The air-cooled engine system is comprised of extended aluminum fins and a fan.
 When the engine gets heated up the heat is spread all over the surface area of fins.
-With the help of a fan, cool air is blown on the fins surface, due to which the heat is dissipated to the external atmosphere, resulting in cooling the engine.
+With the help of a fan, cool air is blown on the fin’s surface, due to which the heat is dissipated to the external atmosphere, resulting in cooling the engine.

 In some automobiles, the engine is equipped with a duct around it so that continuous cool air can be circulated through this duct and prevent the engine from getting heated up.